gosu/ashton/README.md

 --------

 - Gosu::Font
-  * [TODO] #draw - :shader hash option to choose optional shader to use.
+  * [TODO] #draw - Added :shader hash option to choose optional shader to use.
-  * [TODO] #draw_rel - :shader hash option to choose optional shader to use.
+  * [TODO] #draw_rel - Added :shader hash option to choose optional shader to use.

 - Gosu::Image
-  * #draw - added :shader hash option to choose optional shader to use.
+  * #draw - Added :shader hash option to choose optional shader to use.
-  * #draw_rot - added :shader hash option to choose optional shader to use.
+  * #draw_rot - Added :shader hash option to choose optional shader to use.
   * [TODO] #flip!, #flip, #mirror!, #mirror, #scale!, #scale, etc.
   * [TODO] #resize (Well, create another image which is smaller/larger).
   * [TODO] #to_framebuffer

 - Gosu::Window
+  * #post_process {} - Draws contents of block into a back-buffer, then applies a shader as it draws that onto the screen.
   * [TODO] #to_framebuffer - Copy the contents of the window as a {Ashton::Framebuffer}.
   * [TODO] #to_image - Create Gosu::Image from window contents.
-  * [TODO] #draw_line - added :shader hash option
+  * [TODO] #draw_line - Added :shader hash option
-  * [TODO] #draw_quad - added :shader hash option
+  * [TODO] #draw_quad - Added :shader hash option
-  * [TODO] #draw_triangle - added :shader hash option
+  * [TODO] #draw_triangle - Added :shader hash option

 - {Ashton::Shader}
-  * #use - Inside the block, all draw operations are affected by the shader.
+  * #use {} - Inside the block, all draw operations are affected by the shader.
   * Supports vertex and fragment shaders.

 - {Ashton::PostProcess}
+  * A specific type of shader to perform full-screen post-processing.
   * #process - Used to post-process the entire Gosu::Window at once, after some, or all, drawing is complete.
   * Supports fragment shaders.
   * [TODO] Includes a small library of example shaders (:blur, :simplex, etc).

 - {Ashton::Framebuffer}
-  * #use - Inside the block, draw operations go into the framebuffer, rather than onto the window.
+  * #use {} - Inside the block, draw operations go into the framebuffer, rather than onto the window.
   * #to_image - Convert to Gosu::Image.
   * #draw - Draw directly onto a Gosu::Window.
   * [TODO] #flip!, #flip - Invert framebuffer's vertical orientation.